Concerns, Performance, and Functioning

 - In the final evaluation in internship, the intern supervisor makes a recommendation regarding the endorsement of the intern for certification/licensure.

 If there is to be conditional endorsement or no endorsement, the student and instructor would generally be aware of these concerns at least one month prior to the submission of the final report, unless in circumstances where this is not possible due to violations of ethical and professional conduct occurring late in practica or internship.
-If the course instructor and CES faculty concur with the supervisor’s recommendation to deny moving to internship or potential licensure, and the student is in disagreement, the student may initiate appeal procedures and other university regulations as specified in this document other.
+If the course instructor and CES faculty concur with the supervisor’s recommendation to deny moving to internship or potential licensure, and the student is in disagreement, appeal procedures as specified in this document and other university regulations may be initiated by the student.

 - Upon notification of a request for formal review, the School Director will charge a Review Panel, comprised of three faculty members from outside the program area.
-The School Director as the convener of the Review Panel will designate one of the three faculty members.
+One of the three faculty members will be designated by the School Director as the convener of the Review Panel.

 - The Review Panel will review evidence provided by the program and the student related to the program’s recommendation for dismissal and forward a written recommendation for disposition to the School Director, the Program Coordinator, and the student within five days of their deliberations.
 As part of their review, the Review Panel may request clarification or further information from either the student or the Program Coordinator.
 The student and/or Program Coordinator may request to meet with the Review Panel as part of this process.